 Rebecca Williams, a data governance program manager at the American Civil Liberties Union, said the next federal administration’s disposition towards the LGBTQI+ community is also something to be anticipating about when creating the SOGI data trove.

 “You don’t have to be that creative to think about if [the administration] changes hands,” Williams said.

 She pointed to past examples of data being used to identify and persecute populations: China used data gleaned from mass surveillance systems to detain Uighurs, and government-issued ID cards in Rwanda used “ethnic group” identifiers that allowed militias to carry out genocide against the Tutsi people.

 Williams said that while genocide might not be happening in the U.S., the dehumanizing rhetoric that historically precedes it is.
-Michael Knowles, a host at the conservative news network Daily Wire, said, “transgenderism needs to be eradicated from public life entirely — the whole preposterous ideology at every level,” while on the stage earlier this month at the Conservative Political Action Conference.
+Earlier this month, while on the stage at the Conservative Political Action Conference, Michael Knowles, a host at the conservative news network The Daily Wire, said, “Transgenderism needs to be eradicated from public life entirely — the whole preposterous ideology at every level.”

 Existing practice does not make perfect